joshukraine/dotfiles/README.md

 *You have to give people money if you want these.* 🤑

+- [Operator Mono][operator-mono]
 - [MonoLisa][monolisa]
 - [Dank Mono][dank-mono]

 ### Ligatures

 I first discovered ligatures through [Fira Code][fira-code], which IMO is probably the king of programming fonts.
 After using Fira Code, it's hard to go back to a sans-ligature typeface.
-Therefore all the fonts I've included in my fave's list *do* include ligatures, although some have more than others.
+Therefore †all the fonts I've included in my fave's list *do* include ligatures, although some have more than others.

+† *Operator Mono does not include ligatures but [can be easily patched][operator-mono-lig] to add them.*

 ### Nerd Font Variants